 - You will see how carb foods such as bread, potato, pasta, etc. raise your BS reading.

-- How certain low carb foods (such as food rich in fat, protein and whole grains) is producing the least rise in your BS.
+- How certain low carb foods produce the least rise in your BS?

-Leading diabetes institutions does not recommend SMBG for type2 diabetes, if you are on lifestyle diabetes control or on medications.
+Leading diabetes institutions does not recommend SMBG for type2 diabetes if you are on lifestyle diabetes control or medications.
 Only those on insulin treatment can test twice daily.

 If your A1C is within your target range (A1C of less than 7%), you do A1C test twice a year.
 If it is not in your target range, you do A1C test four times a year.

-If you are not affording to test BS frequently, (four times a day, testing roughly requires $120 a month for test strips), then you can do block testing, means testing four or more times a day only one day per week.
+Testing four times a day roughly requires $120 a month for test strips.
+If you are not affording to check BS frequently, then you can do block testing.
+It means-testing four or more times a day, only one day per week.
 Record what you eat, how active you are, what & when you have medication, quality of sleep, stress level.
 Etc.

 Low blood sugar BS testing

-Blood sugar under 70mg/dL is considering as hypoglycemia and needs treatment by ingesting a quick source of a carb like three to four glucose tabs, half cup juice, half regular soda (six ounces), eight ounces nonfat milk, etc. Waited for ten minutes, retest and makes sure it is over 80.
-If BS is remained below 80, then repeat the treatment and retest in 15 minutes until BS rises over 80.
+The blood sugar level of under 70mg/dL is hypoglycemia.
+It needs treatment by ingesting a quick source of a carb like three to four glucose tabs, half cup juice, half regular soda (six ounces), eight ounces nonfat milk, etc. Waited for ten minutes, retest and makes sure it is over 80.
+If BS remains below 80, then repeat the treatment and retest in 15 minutes until BS rises above 80.